explainers-by-googlers/script-src-v2/README.md

 This necessitates adding two fields: the hash of the content of a script (for inline/eval scripts), and the hash of the URL (initial URL, without following redirects) of the script (for script src elements).

-### Backwards compatibility
-One of the goals is for the new features to be deployable on sites without breaking on older browsers.
-There are two ways to achieve this:

-#### Extend script-src with new features, implemented in a way that old browsers can still see a more lax policy
+### Extend script-src with new features, implemented in a way that old browsers can still see a more lax policy for backwards compatibility
 This would extend the existing script-src directive with 2 new keywords, `eval-<hashalgorithm>-<hash>` and `url-<hashalgorithm>-<hash>`.
 For eval, backwards compatibility would be achieved by browsers that support the new features ignore `unsafe-eval` if one or more eval hashes are present (which matches the existing behavior for `unsafe-inline`, which is [ignored if script hashes are present](https://www.w3.org/TR/CSP3/#allow-all-inline)).
 This would allow a site that needs to use eval to set both unsafe-eval and the script hashes.
 Browsers that don't support the new feature would still work due to the presence of unsafe-eval (and ignore the hashes since they don't understand that keyword), while browsers that support hashes would ignore `unsafe-eval`.
 In practice this would look like: